 A booking fee of £1 per ticket to a maximum of £2 per transaction applies to all tickets purchased over the phone when using a credit card.

-For your comfort, tickets can be collected on match day inside the store rather than the outside collection windows.
+For your convenience, tickets can be collected on match day inside the store rather than the outside collection windows.

 A mini-com and a loop system are situated in the Ticket Office.
 The loop system is also available in Blackburn End Reception.

-TICKETS ARE ON SALE IN THE ROVERSTORE AT EWOOD AND IN THE ONEROVERSTORE, CHURCH STREET IN BLACKBURN TOWN CENTRE.
+TICKETS ARE ON SALE IN THE ROVERSTORE AT EWOOD.

 TICKETS CAN ALSO BE PURCHASED: